zama-ai/concrete-ml/docs/conventions.md

 ## Style

-1. The documentation can address the user directly e.g. "you can find out more at ..", but this style should not be abused, do not be too colloquial !
+1. The documentation can address the user directly e.g., "you can find out more at ..", but this style should not be abused, do not be too colloquial !
 1. The documentation should not refer to its writers or to Concrete ML developers/Zama as "we", and thus it should not use "our" either.

 ## Terms

-1. Use hyphenated versions for portmanteaus, unless the term is in the dictionary e.g.
+1. Use hyphenated versions for portmanteaus, unless the term is in the dictionary, example:
    - bit-width \[not: bitwidth, bit width\]
    - input-set, data-set
    - database, codebase is fine (not data-base, code-base)